Release Date: January 6, 2017

 Disrespectful and selfish acts can cause a workplace to turn toxic.
 KiYoung Lee, assistant professor of organization and human resources, found that employees who have been undermined at work begin to undermine their colleagues — creating a vicious cycle.
 He advises organizations to develop workplace ethics training programs and hire employees who value morality.

 It’s no secret that men still hold the majority of leadership positions in U.S. companies.
-But new research by Jim Lemoine, assistant professor of organization and human resources, found that when male-dominated work teams foster collaboration and communication, it’s women who take the lead.
+But new research by James Lemoine, assistant professor of organization and human resources, found that when male-dominated work teams foster collaboration and communication, it’s women who take the lead.
 Lemoine recommends executives take a hard look at their office culture to help bring new perspectives forward.

 While more consumers say they want to eat healthy, junk food still ends up in our shopping carts.
 Minakshi Trivedi, professor of marketing, studied how prices and discounts affected food purchases and found that all shoppers make tradeoffs on healthy and unhealthy foods to varying degrees.
 Retailers can use her findings to design strategies that encourage healthy purchases.